-I write for academic (divided into my work on: data politics, feminist media, deviant media/sound and data literacy) and journalistic outlets, below you can find my links to those works… My first book – TranceMission – Was published in 2013 and is about the Israeli Psytrance Culture between 1989-1999.
+I write for academic (divided into my work on: data politics, data literacy, feminist media, and deviant media/sound) and journalistic outlets, below you can find my links to those works… My first book – TranceMission – Was published in 2013 and is about the Israeli Psytrance Culture between 1989-1999.
 My second book – Media Distortions: Understanding the Power Behind Spam, Noise, and Other Deviant Media – Was published in 2020 on Peter Lang, it’s open access!

 (2019).
 Review of Robert Gehl’s Weaving the Dark Web book [MIT Press].
 Information & Culture: A Journal of History.

 (2017).
 Regulating behaviours on the European Union internet, the case of spam versus cookies.
 International Review of Law, Computers and Technology, 31(3), 289-307.

 (2017).
 Cookies – More than Meets the Eye.
 Theory, Culture & Society, 34(7-8), 277-281.

 (2017).
 It’s a question of trust: Reviewing Halt and Catch Fire third season.
 IEEE Annals of the History of Computing, 39(4), 10-11.

 Carmi, E., and Yates, S. (forthcoming, 2022).
 Digital Inclusion, Policy and Research edited book.
 Palgrave.

 Carmi, E., Lockley, E., & Yates, S. (forthcoming, 2022).
 Inclusive digital focus groups: Methodological challenges of remote interaction with citizens with low digital literacies.
 In: Research Handbook of Digital Sociology.
 Edited by Jan Skopek.